Ayushikor/project2/README.md

 # New Project

-This project is create for local system
+This project is create for local system.
 Created by Ayushi Korde